Giving directives to governors, mayors and Forkopimda across Indonesia, President Joko Widodo reminds that the threat of inflation in 2023 must be muted - ExBulletin

 Giving directives to governors, mayors and Forkopimda across Indonesia, President Joko Widodo reminds that the threat of inflation in 2023 must be muted

-Klikwarta.com, Jakarta – Indonesian President Joko Widodo chaired the National Coordination Meeting (Rakornas) with Regional Heads (KDH) and Regional Leadership Coordination Forum (Forkopimda) directly at the Sentul International Convention Center, Bogor, West Java on Tuesday (17 /01).
+InDepthNews.id {Jakarta} – Indonesian President Joko Widodo chaired the National Coordination Meeting (Rakornas) with Regional Heads (KDH) and Regional Leaders Coordination Forum (Forkopimda) directly at the Sentul International Convention Center, Bogor, West Java on Tuesday (17 /01/2023) .
 The Governor of the Riau Islands, H. Ansar Ahmad, directly attended this meeting.

 The president asked all regional leaders in Indonesia to be able to act quickly in anticipation of rising commodity prices in the community.